Plan your mobile home payment before you sign.

 Typical Interest Rates for Manufactured Homes

-Rates for manufactured home loans run higher than conventional mortgages — roughly 1.5–4 percentage points more, depending on the loan type and your credit profile.
+Rates for manufactured home loans run higher than conventional mortgages, roughly 1.5 to 4 percentage points more, depending on the loan type and your credit profile.
 In 2026, expect:

-• VA loans for manufactured homes: Similar to conventional VA rates — currently 6.5%–7.5%
+- VA loans for manufactured homes: similar to conventional VA rates, currently 6.5% to 7.5%

-• Fannie Mae MH Advantage / Freddie Mac CHOICEHome: Competitive rates for homes meeting specific construction standards
+- Fannie Mae MH Advantage and Freddie Mac CHOICEHome: competitive rates for homes that meet specific construction standards

 See our 2026 mobile home loan rate guide for a full breakdown of current rates by lender type and credit tier.